Hall of Fame

 2024 HALL OF FAME BENEFIT

-NYFA’s 13th annual Hall of Fame Benefit will be held on Wednesday, April 3, 2024 at Gotham Hall.* We are thrilled to honor Nina Yankowitz (NYFA CAPS Fellow in Visual Art ’76) and Donna Uchizono (Fellow in Choreography ’96, ’00, ’04, ’08, ’19), as well as patron of the arts Rockefeller Capital Management.
+NYFA’s 13th annual Hall of Fame Benefit was held on Wednesday, April 3, 2024 at Gotham Hall.
+We were thrilled to honor Nina Yankowitz (NYFA CAPS Fellow in Visual Art ’76) and Donna Uchizono (Fellow in Choreography ’96, ’00, ’04, ’08, ’19), as well as patron of the arts Rockefeller Capital Management.

 2023 HALL OF FAME BENEFIT